Navid200/xDrip/docs/Development/PR_How.md

 If you are changing a menu item, include before and after images.

-Try to make it as easy as possible to review by someone who doesn't knoe anything and has not experienced the problem.
+Try to make it as easy as possible to review by someone who doesn't know anything about and has not experienced the problem.